What to back up

 Organize your data so the backup procedure is quick and efficient:

 - Critical: understand where your data is located.
-IMAP email is up on our server but local mailboxes and POP email is on your computer.
-Documents are either on a network drive (if you actively save to F or G) or on your hard drive.
-Pictures and music are on your hard drive.
+Documents are either on a network drive (if you actively save to “F” or “G”) or on your computers hard drive.
+Pictures and music are on your computers hard drive.
+Email is already backed up on Googles servers unless you use an email client to store mail locally.

 - Keep all your data together: move all the files and folders/ directories you want to backup into Documents (or a similar folder) on your hard drive.
 Apple and Microsoft actively suggest you not keep files at the root of the hard drive (C drive).
 Keep important stuff in your Documents folder.

-You can store your backup data on personal media or the Williams Active Directory servers such as Files2 and Files3 (represented by drive letter F: on a PC) or in Google Drive.
+You can also can store your backup data on personal media, the Williams Active Directory servers such as Files2 and Files3 (represented by drive letter F and G on a PC), or in cloud storage (ex.
+Google Drive).
 [Important: Review the Williams College Google Drive Use Policy before using it as a backup location]

-- Recordable DVDs or CSs – best for archiving (burn and forget).
+- Recordable DVDs or CDs – best for archiving (burn and forget).
 Disadvantage: slow

 - USB flash drives – best for portability